|

 'ordinary' digital audio recording and audio/video editing.

 Some giant sound libraries are contained in the digital audio workstation.
 Together with a purpose made MIDI renderer (that does not display tablature) the workstation is capable of rendering a full size orchestra with a quality virtually indistinguishable from the real thing.
-A screen shot of our Theatre Organ Emulator employing the Generic Pipe Organ (GENPO) is displayed below.
-A number of notable features are:

 Although there are still improvements that can be made, such as: better samples for some stops, more divisions, and other odds and ends, the emulated theatre organ fulfills its main design objectives.
 It replicates the sound of a theatre organ as well as some keyboards costing hundreds of thousands of dollars.
 It brings the sound of the theatre organ to a large group of organists who would otherwise never or seldom hear such an instrument, let alone be able to play one.
 And finally, it brings an affordable theatre organ simulator for practice, arranging, and composition, into music studios with existing MIDI keyboards and organ consoles.
-It can, of course, also be used to

 augment